Town of Clover – Meeting Notice Board Meeting

 Town Park/Campground: Smith

-- Gates for Fencing around Dumpster: Will likely be completed prior to May 15, 2020
+- Gates for Fencing around Dumpster: Will not likely be completed prior to May 15, 2020

 - Work Orders awaiting completion:

 - Building and installing board walk and stairs for entry to the beach across from the large Pavilion secondary to the October 2017 storm.

 - New campsite signs where lost by storm

 - Stakes are refined and Rope is present for replacing barrier between campsites and erosion protection areas

 - ADA compliant restroom including shower in the process of receiving cost estimates—will likely not be completed prior to May 15, 2020.
 NOTE: Just one (1) complaint to the ADA from a person with a disability regarding the lack of accessible restroom and shower facility could close the entire campground.

 - Large Pavilion: Fuller will orchestrate the repairs to the Large Pavilion under the egis of the HCC.
 Let him know if you are willing to volunteer time to this effort.
 The roof has been lifted and temporarily stabilized.
 Other work as can be done by an individual is proceeding.